Tuned Compositional Feature Replays for Efficient Stream Learning

 \subsubsection{Stream learning benchmark datasets}

-We evaluated our model on three video datasets (class-instance and class-iid protocols), and two image datasets (class-iid only).
-For all datasets, we used different data/task orderings across training runs.
-A global holdout test set of images/frame sequences was used for all training runs.
-To help address the limited number of online video stream datasets, we adapt two datasets originally designed for studying object transformations, Toybox~\cite{wang2018toybox} and iLab~\cite{borji2016ilab}, to the online stream learning setting.
+We evaluated our model on five video datasets (class-instance and class-i.i.d. protocols), and two image datasets (class-i.i.d. only).
+For all datasets, we used different task and example orderings across training runs.
+A global holdout test set of images/frame sequences was used for all runs.
+To help address the limited number of online stream learning benchmarks, we adapted two datasets designed for studying object transformations, Toybox~\cite{wang2018toybox} and iLab~\cite{borji2016ilab}, for online stream learning.

 The \textbf{CORe50 video dataset~\cite{lomonaco2017core50}} contains images of 50 objects in 10 classes.
 Each object has 11 instances, which are 15 second video clips of the object under particular conditions and poses.
 We followed ~\cite{hayes2020remind} for the training and testing data split, and sampled each video at 1 frame per second (FPS).

 The \textbf{Toybox video dataset~\cite{wang2018toybox}} contains videos of toy objects from 12 classes.
-We used a subset of the dataset containing 348 toy objects with 10 instances per object, each containing a different pattern of object motion.
-We sampled each instance at 1 frame per second resulting in 15 images per instance per object.
+We used a subset of the dataset containing 348 toy objects, each of which has 10 instances containing different patterns of object motion.
+We sampled each instance at 1 FPS, resulting in 15 images per instance per object.
 We chose 3 of the 10 instances for our test set, leaving 7 instances for training.

 The \textbf{iLab (iLab-2M-Light) video dataset~\cite{borji2016ilab}} contains videos of toy vehicles from 14 classses.
 We used a subset of the dataset containing 392 vehicles, with 8 instances (backgrounds) per object and 15 images per instance.
 We chose 2 of the 8 instances for our test set.